reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

 ```

 We can simply declare a variable with the type of the component we want to mock.
 Taking the example from above, we want
-`CityRepository` to be a mock, so that we don't have to rely on its dependencies (like a database).
+`CityRepository` to be a mock so that we don't have to rely on its dependencies (like a database).
 The mock is then passed to the
 service, which is the *system under test*.

 That's all we need to set up our first mock with Mockito!